Michael Lombardi – A look ahead to NFL Week 5:

 NFL Line of the Week

-Miami is an underdog to the Patriots.
+Miami opened as a 2-point underdog to the Patriots.
 How can they be?
 I know, I know, they don’t have a quarterback.
 Simple reasoning, horrible excuse.
 The Patriots don’t have one either, nor do they have an offensive line or any skill players.
 If I’m Stephen Ross, the owner of the Dolphins, I would be furious to know my team isn’t a favorite against a bad Patriots team, regardless of the quarterback situation.
 I have believed in the Fins the last two weeks, and they haven’t believed in themselves.
 They look disorganized, poorly coached and not giving any effort.
 Don’t believe me, just watch the effort Tyreek Hill gave on the backward pass.
 I want to take Miami, but I cannot ignore what I have seen so far.
+If there is any solace, the Dolphins flipped to 1-point favorites heading into the weekend.

 Enjoy the games.